tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned about arrow functions and how to get and treat files upload in my html with Javascript.
 The most difficult part is to find a way to remove the files with click.
 Tomorrow I'll keep trying it!

 **Thoughts**: I'm studying too much these days, I really found my passion.
 Web programming is so good!
 See things happen is really incredible!

+### Day 68 July 21, 2020

+**Today's Progress**: Today I learned how to provide to the user a way to remove a file upload in html forms with javascript.
+I also started to use the middleware multer to use req.files in my backend.
+Now I can add any product in my project of an ecommerce.

+**Thoughts**: Today I got stuck in a problem with the middleware multer.
+I did an arrow function without return true.
+So the app didn't work and didn't send any error message.
+I stayed at least 1 hour to discover where the error was.
+But in the end, all ocurred well, I'm very happy!
+This situation taught me about arrow functions and I won't commit this error again.